 Cyrano Rizzo, Office of IT at USP explained: “Cloud USP is already a massive environment, but demands from our departments means that we need to scale the compute infrastructure by 300% over the coming year.
-We therefore had to plan the future technology for the platform carefully and make sure that we chose something that was both proven/scalable and gave us the agility we needed.
+We, therefore, had to plan the future technology for the platform carefully and make sure that we chose something that was both proven/scalable and gave us the agility we needed.

 We had previously used a vendor distribution of Apache Cloudstack, but that presented challenges both in terms of required features and cost-at-scale.
-Moving to an opensource platform allows us to quickly develop any new functionality we require and for the University to be directly involved with the core development and maintenance of the technology.
+Moving to an open-source platform allows us to quickly develop any new functionality we require and for the University to be directly involved with the core development and maintenance of the technology.
 This frees us from commercially driven roadmaps and allows us to focus on what we really need for our environment.

-Apache Cloudstack was the natural choice, as it was the basis for our existing vendor technology.
+Apache Cloudstack was a natural choice, as it was the basis for our existing vendor technology.
 This has meant that we have not had a steep learning curve in order to migrate.
 We are already actively participating in the Apache CloudStack community”

 More agile feature development

 As well as greatly increasing the scale of the environment, ShapeBlue will be helping USP deliver new, exciting functionality to their users.
 A PaaS offering is to be integrated (based on opensource Tsuru) and new security enhancements will allow USP to federate their security from their academic community.
-The networking functionality of Cloudstack is to be extended for the University and a mechanism to track the financial usage of their cloud infrastructure will developed.
+The networking functionality of Cloudstack is to be extended for the University and a mechanism to track the financial usage of their cloud infrastructure will develop.

 Help with expertise